TS.CREATERULE sourceKey destKey AGGREGATION aggregator bucketDuration [alignTimestamp]

 ensures that there is a bucket that starts exactly at

 alignTimestamp and aligns all other buckets accordingly.
 It is expressed in milliseconds.
-The default value is 0 aligned with the epoch.
-For example, if
+The default value is 0: aligned with the Unix epoch.

 bucketDuration is 24 hours (